-- familiar with this safeguarding policy and have an opportunity to contribute to its review. - alert to signs and indicators of possible abuse and wider safeguarding issues. - able to record and report concerns as set out in this policy. - able to deal with a disclosure of abuse from a pupil. - involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.
+- familiar with this safeguarding policy and have an opportunity to contribute to its review. - alert to signs and indicators of possible abuse and wider safeguarding issues. - aware of the importance of professional curiosity - able to record and report concerns as set out in this policy. - able to deal with a disclosure of abuse from a pupil. - involved in the implementation of individual education programmes, integrated support plans, child in need plans and interagency child protection plans as required.

-In addition, all staff have read and understood Part 1 of the latest version of Keeping Children Safe in Education (KCSiE 2020).
-All staff working directly with children have also read Annex A.
+In addition, all staff have read and understood Part 1 or Annex A of the latest version of Keeping Children Safe in Education (KCSiE 2022).
+School leaders and staff who work directly with children have also read Annex B and part 5.